-Figure-9b: Long Short Term Memory (LSTM)
+Figure-9b: Long Short-Term Memory (LSTM)

 B08086_01_19.png

 LSTM stands for long short-term memory.
 Now, conceptually, a recurrent neural network consists of a repetition of simple little units like this, which take as an input the past, a new input, and produces a new prediction and connects to the future.
 Now, what's in the middle of that is typically a simple set of layers with some weights and linearities.